farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

-In statistics, regression analysis is a set of processes for estimating a relationship among variables.
+In statistics, regression analysis is a set of processes for estimating relationships among variables.
 Regression includes many ways to model and analyze a group of variables with special focus on the relationship between a dependent variable and one or more independent variables.
 The independent variables are generally known as 'predictors' while the dependent variable is the quantity one hopes to predict.